Unit 11.4C · Term 4

 The Phone Book Analogy

 You remember your friend's name but not their phone number.
-A phone book maps names → numbers.
-DNS is the internet's phone book: you type google.com (name) and DNS looks up 142.250.74.46 (number) so your browser knows where to connect.
+A phone book maps names to numbers.
+DNS is the internet's decentralized phone book: you type google.com (name) and DNS looks up 142.250.74.46 (IP address) so your browser knows exactly which server to connect to globally.

 Rules & Theory